 Positano has more expensive food and drink than in other parts of Italy.
 The sun-loungers for rent can cost 20 euros a day.
 Car packing can be a nightmare, do research before you park.

-To stay in Positano on a budget, you are able to find budget hotels out of the downtown areas in Chiesa Nuova, Montepertuso, and Nocelle.
+To stay in Positano on a budget, you are able to find budget hotels out of the downtown areas, in Chiesa Nuova, Montepertuso, and Nocelle.
 There are some guest houses and B&B that cost around 150 euros.

-Lower Positano is the best place to stay in Positano for first-times due to its prime location.
-If you stay here, you will be located within easy access to Positano’s main beach and town center, as well as many restaurants, bars, and boutique shops without hiking up and down the hill with endless steep staircases.
+Lower Positano is the overall best place for first-time visitors because it offers easy access to the main beach and town center with many restaurants, bars, shops, and nightlife.
+The most important thing is that you still have stunning views without hiking up and down endless steep staircases.

 There are plenty of boutique hotels, villas, beds & breakfasts for whole families and a group of friends.
 Most luxury hotels offer a balcony or private terrace with a stunning view.
 I recommend booking well in advance about 4-5 months to have the best room deals.

-💖 Best Area for first timers: | Lower Positano |
+đź’– Best Area for first timers:Lower Positano

-🏨 Best mid-range hotel: | Hotel Palazzo Murat |
+🏨 Best mid-range hotel:Hotel Palazzo Murat

-💰 Best budget hotel: | Hotel Casa Albertina |
+đź’° Best budget hotel:Hotel Casa Albertina

-8 Best areas to stay in Positano for tourists
+8 Best areas to stay in Positano for tourists are:

 In the 15-century, the lower slopes of the town were abandoned to flee from the pirate raids, and locals returned to Lower Positano when it’s over and built attractive mansons in the 19th century.